needybot/needybot-core/README.md

     $ source ~/.bashrc

-###Running Your Needybot
+### TBD
-Were working on providing a thorough set of [tutorials](https://github.com/needybot/needybot-ros-bootstrap).
-We're working on guides to go along with them and actively building more tutorials.
-For the time being feel free to jump into the tutrials we've provided, read the code, and start mucking around.
+We're actively working to provide a thorough set of [tutorials](https://github.com/needybot/needybot-tutorials).
+We're also working on tutorial guides, a wiki, assembly instructions and releasing many other packages including but not limited to facial recognition, thermal tracking and autonomous navigation.
+For the time being feel free to jump into the tutorials we've provided, read the code, and start mucking around.

 --